Sacramento, California: Sports

-Sacramento is home to one major league sports team – the Sacramento Kings of the National Basketball Association.
+Sacramento is home of the Sacramento Kings of the National Basketball Association.
 The Kings came to Sacramento from Kansas City in 1985.
 On January 21, 2013, a controlling interest in the Sacramento Kings was sold to hedge fund manager Chris Hansen, who intended to move the franchise to Seattle for the 2013–2014 NBA season and rename the team the Seattle SuperSonics.
 Sacramento Mayor Kevin Johnson, himself a former NBA basketball player, fought the move, forming an ownership group led by Vivek Ranadive to keep the Kings in Sacramento.
 On May 16, 2013, the NBA Board of Governors voted 22–8 to keep the Kings in Sacramento.

-Sacramento has two other professional teams.
-Sacramento Republic FC began play to in April 2014 at Hughes Stadium before a sellout crowd of 20,231, setting a USL Pro regular-season single-game attendance record.
+Sacramento Republic FC of USL Championship began play to in April 2014 at Hughes Stadium before a sellout crowd of 20,231, setting a USL Pro regular-season single-game attendance record.
 They now play in Papa Murphy's Park.
 Republic FC won the USL championship in their first season.
 In October 2019, Republic FC's Major League Soccer expansion bid was approved; the team was expected to begin MLS play in the 2022 season, until being delayed by COVID-19 to the 2023 season.
 However, as of February 26, 2021, the bid is on indefinite hiatus.

 In 2000, AAA minor league baseball returned to Sacramento with the Sacramento River Cats, an affiliate of the San Francisco Giants and formerly an affiliate of the Oakland Athletics.
 The River Cats play at Sutter Health Park, in West Sacramento.
+The Athletics of Major League Baseball, as part of their relocation from Oakland to Las Vegas, will temporarily play at Sutter Health Park from 2025 to 2027 (with an option for 2028), until their new stadium in Las Vegas is completed.

 The Sacramento State Hornets of the NCAA Division I Football Championship Subdivision (FCS) play at Hornet Stadium as part of the Big Sky Conference.
 Since 1954, the Hornets have won seven conference titles and have participated in four playoff appearances and two bowl games.

 Sacramento is the former home of two professional basketball teams.
 The Sacramento Heatwave of the American Basketball Association previously played in the Sacramento area until 2013.
 Sacramento was also formerly home to the now-defunct Sacramento Monarchs of the WNBA.
 The Monarchs were one of the eight founding members of the WNBA in 1997 and won the WNBA Championship in 2005, but folded in November 2009.

 Sacramento has frequently hosted the NCAA Men's Outdoor Track and Field Championship as well as the first and second rounds of the NCAA Men's Division I Basketball Championship.
 The California International Marathon (est. 1983) attracts a field of international elite runners who vie for a share of the $50,000 prize purse.
 The fast course is popular for runners seeking to achieve a Boston Marathon qualifying time and fitness runners.